-- 1. Remove the wheel and brake pads to prevent contamination. - If necessary reposition the brake lever so that the lever and master cylinder is horizontal to the ground.

-- 3. Remove the master cylinder cap (item 23) using a 26mm spanner. - 4.
+- 1. Remove the wheel and brake pads to prevent contamination. - 2.
+If necessary reposition the brake lever so that the lever and master cylinder is horizontal to the ground. - 3.
+Remove the master cylinder cap (item 23) using a 26mm spanner. - 4.
 Place the closed end of an 8mm spanner over the bleed nipple on the brake caliper.
 Fit a length of clear plastic hose (approximately 30cm) onto the bleed nipple and place the free end into an empty container.
 The hose should be a snug fit and not fall off, the free end does not need to be submerged under brake fluid. - 5.
-Fill the master cylinder reservoir with brake fluid. - 6.
-Open the bleed nipple a 1/4 turn.
+Fill the master cylinder reservoir with brake fluid.

+- 6. Open the bleed nipple a 1/4 turn.
 Slowly pull the brake lever to the handle bars and hold.
 Close the bleed nipple.
 Release the lever.
-Caution, squeezing the lever too fast will cause brake fluid to squirt out of the master cylinder. - Repeat step 6 until no air is seen coming out of the bleed nipple.
+Caution, squeezing the lever too fast will cause brake fluid to squirt out of the master cylinder. - 7.
+Repeat step 6 until no air is seen coming out of the bleed nipple.
 You will need to keep refilling the reservoir during this operation.
-Caution, if bleeding a rear brake be careful not to spill brake fluid onto the front caliper and disc. - Unscrew the reservoir piston from the master cylinder cap.
-Note that this is a left hand thread, see Figure 5. - Place a rag around the master cylinder to catch any spillage and fill the master cylinder to just below the top surface. - 10.
-Place the reservoir piston into the master cylinder and allow the fluid to overflow.
-Gently push it down until it rests on the 'O' ring seal and clean away the excess fluid. - Figure 5 - 11.
-Screw the silver adjuster into the piston (note, this is a left hand thread and is part of the master cylinder cap) until the cap makes contact with the top of the master cylinder.
-Press gently down on the cap and thread it clockwise until it is tight then tighten with a 26mm spanner.
-Screw the thumbwheel of the adjuster (item 25) anticlockwise to the limit of its travel. - 12.
-Open the bleed nipple a 1/4 turn to allow the pistons to retract into the caliper.
-The pistons are spring loaded and should return on their own but may require manually pressing back.
-Close the bleed nipple and remove the plastic hose.
-Caution, do not over tighten the bleed nipple.
-Wipe away any spilt fluid from the caliper and lever. - 13.
-Replace the pads and insert the wheel. - 14.
-Adjust the silver thumbwheel to obtain the desired lever travel. - 15.
-Check the brake for correct function and that there are no any system leaks.
+Caution, if bleeding a rear brake be careful not to spill brake fluid onto the front caliper and disc. - 8.
+Unscrew the reservoir piston from the master cylinder cap.
+Note that this is a left hand thread, see Figure 5. - 9.
+Place a rag around the master cylinder to catch any spillage and fill the master cylinder to just below the top surface. - 10.Place the reservoir piston into the master cylinder and allow the fluid to overflow.
+Gently push it down until it rests on the 'O' ring seal and clean away the excess fluid.